 Want to see the green side of the Golden State?
 All month long, Earth Day celebrations showcase the beauty and diversity of the California landscape, with activities that run the gamut from coastal cleanups and wildflower walks to upcycled fashion shows.
 Whether you’re planning to navigate mountain roads or hit the SoCal shores, here are 12 eco events to check out across the state.

-April 26: Tahoe Truckee Earth Day Festival
+April 18: Earth Day Napa

-April 26: Earth Day Festival at Courthouse Square
+April 18: Earth Day at the Bay

 April 21: Earth Day Festival